palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 #### Helm
 Package manager for applications.
 Think RPM/Homebrew/Apt

-Comprised of 3 components
+Package is a chart which is a template and values

+Three main components
 - Helm - the client
 - Tiller - the server
 - Repo - Repository for _charts_

-Charts are what you build and deploy.
+Note: Charts are what you build and deploy.
 Charts are comprised of
 - Templates - manifest files for the kubernetes objects
 - Values.yaml - A values file

-Upon deployment the values files gets combined templates to create your _chart_

 +++
 #### Tiller
 Server component of helm.
 Manages the lifecycle of your _charts_

+Upon deployment the values files gets combined templates to create your _chart_

 +++
 #### Helm Repos